A first-timer’s guide to Southwest Michigan

-Never been to Southwest Michigan?
+Never been here before?
 We’re here to help you make the most of your stay.
-Follow this first-timer’s guide for advice on planning your first trip to Southwest Michigan and to make sure you cross off all of the top attractions, restaurants, must-see views and most share-worthy locations from your list.
+Follow this first-timer’s guide to Southwest Michigan to make sure you cross off all of the top attractions, restaurants, must-see views and most share-worthy locations from your list.

 Where to stay